Advice for victims

 Overview of what is happening – keep a diary

-Risk Checklist – complete the S-DASH 11 screening questions
+Risk Checklist – complete the Stalking Risk and Needs screening questions

 Trust your instinct